NephtCode/CitySpectra/README.md

 The application leverages the power of Flexbox to display the city cards on the main page, enabling a flexible and responsive layout that adjusts to the user's screen size and device.

-We invite you to explore CityGuide, where the world's greatest cities are just a click away!
+We invite you to explore CitySpectra, where the world's greatest cities are just a click away!